 One option is to allow the grease or oil to cool and then slowly mix it with kitty litter until all the liquid is absorbed.
 The kitty litter mixture can then be put in a garbage bag.

 Some cities collect used turkey grease and other cooking oils and recycle it into biodegradable renewable fuel.
+Read about how Dallas is turning grease into electricity.

 “The Household Chemical Collection Program [in Plano] offers a convenient pick-up service for the collection of cooking oil to residents,” said Plano’s Sustainability Communications Coordinator Melinda Haggerty.
 “Cooled cooking oil can also be filtered, frozen and reused.”